SmithWillSuffice/ohanga-pai/content/blog/73_M_again_but_aged_well.md

 toc: true
 ---

-A slightly younger Warren Mosler today, but like choice wine.
+A slightly younger Warren Mosler today, but like choice wine his past appearances age well.
 (Intellectual wine for me, I don't drink intoxicants except coffee.
 Healthy body, healthy mind, and all that.)
 [Mosler at the Berkely Forum c.2022.](https://www.youtube.com/watch?v=iOGoT_A5fqc)

 This aged Mosler goes down well, but the youtube comments section is